quicwg/multipath/draft-ietf-quic-multipath.md

 can be sent via a different path.

-If all available path are marked as "standby", no guidance is provided about which path should be used preferably, however, the sender might consider to minimize the number of concurrently used paths.
+If all available path are marked as "standby", no guidance is provided about which path should be used preferably.

 ## Path Close